DV

 What is the difference between NOBL and SDY?

-NOBL (ProShares S&P 500 Dividend Aristocrats ETF) tracks S&P 500 Dividend Aristocrats Index with a dividend income strategy, while SDY (SPDR S&P Dividend ETF) tracks S&P High Yield Dividend Aristocrats Index with a dividend income approach.
+NOBL (ProShares S&P 500 Dividend Aristocrats ETF) tracks S&P 500 Dividend Aristocrats Index with a dividend income approach, while SDY (SPDR S&P Dividend ETF) tracks S&P High Yield Dividend Aristocrats Index with a dividend income approach.
 They are issued by ProShares and State Street respectively.

 Can I hold both NOBL and SDY?